-#7 Planning for Instruction.
-The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, crossdisciplinary skills, and pedagogy, as well as knowledge of learners and the community context.
-Professional Responsibility his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner. #10 Leadership and Collaboration.
-The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+#7 Planning for instruction.
+The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, cross-disciplinary skills, and pedagogy, as well as knowledge of learners and the community context.

+Professional Responsibility

-#9 Professional Learning and Ethical Practice.
-The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of
+#9 Professional learning & ethical practice.
+The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.